 - Turn off all of your electronics at least 60 minutes before you go to bed.

-- Limit your caffeine intake at least 4–6 hours before you go to sleep.
+- Limit your caffeine intake at least 4–6 hours before you go to sleep in order to give your body ample time to eliminate the stimulant from your body and allow your brain to sleep when it's time.

-- Participate in our Refresh Sleep program for more skills and strategies to achieve more restful nights.
+- Participate in our Refresh Sleep program for more skills and strategies to achieve more restful nights and wakeful days.